bgm151/CS-course/README.md

 - Double spending attack is when the same coin is spent twice.

 #### Summary of Nakamoto, Satoshi 2008: Bitcoin: A Peer-to-Peer Electronic Cash System.
+- Satoshi Nakamoto in the paper described a system that doesn’t rely on trust and solves the double-spending problem.
+- The system allows non-reversible transactions and lowers the cost of the transaction itself.
+- Before that there were no systems that could support payments over a communication channel without a trusted party.
 - Transaction - bitcoin is a chain of digital signatures in its essence.
 Each owner of the coin signs a hash of the previous transaction, public key of the next coin owner and adds this signature to the end  of the coin on transfer.
-- The ownership of the new block can be verified because the information of the previous block is stored in the new block.
+The ownership of the new block can be verified because the information of the previous block is stored in the new block.
+- Timestamp server - every block in Bitcoin has a timestamp used in hash with other information.
+- Proof-of-work - is a process of verifying the transaction.
+It uses the piece of data that is costly to produce, but easy to verify.
+Bitcoin uses the SHA-256 hashing algorithm in its proof-of-work to verify the transaction.
+- Network - nodes always consider the longest chain to be correct.
+The network flow looks like this - first the transaction is broadcasted to all nodes, every node tries to solve proof-of-work, when the node finds the proof-of-work it broadcasts it to all nodes.
+Other nodes accept the block only if all transactions were valid and weren’t spent.
+After accepting the block nodes use the hash of the newly created block to use it in the next block.

 #### How much is one BitCoin (BTC) worth now?